 I have a confession.
 A few weeks after the birth of my first son, I started to quite like my new mummy body.
 But even saying this now feels a little taboo.
-Like I’m letting down the sisterhood, or something, just by admitting it.
+Like I’m letting down the sisterhood just by admitting it.

 After all, the way we feel about our bodies once our beautiful babies have taken over them, is a very touchy subject.
 But should it be?
 Please hear me out!